puppetlabs/pupperware/k8s/README.md

 > **NOTE**: For more information please check - [README.md](init/README.md).
 For more general knowledge on the matter you can also read the article - <https://puppet.com/docs/puppet/5.5/ssl_regenerate_certificates.html.>

+## Multiple Puppet Compile Masters

+To scale Puppet Server for many thousands of nodes, you’ll need to enable multiple Puppet Compile Masters using `.Values.puppetserver.multiCompilers`.
+These Servers are known as compile masters, and are simply additional load-balanced Puppet Servers that receive catalog requests from agents and synchronize the results with each other.

 ## Chart Components

 * Creates four deployments: Puppet Server, PuppetDB, PosgreSQL, and Puppetboard.